When can I expect to receive my order?

 Polymer clay is technically a type of plastic (polyvinyl chloride), so therefore not environmentally sustainable.
 However, environmental sustainability is not the only kind of sustainability that matters, and we believe that our business practices help to offset the impact of a polymer-based material.
 We use relatively small quantities, making only what we can reasonably sell in very small batches, each piece of jewelry is handmade from scratch from start to finish, scraps and offcuts are always re-used, the maker is paid a fair living wage, and we support other local, U.S. based suppliers and sources for the production of our jewelry.
 That's human sustainability!

 How should I care for my jewelry?

 Be sure to store your jewelry carefully away from humidity, direct sunlight, and other metal pieces that might scratch the softer surfaces of polymer clay or acetate.
 Please remember that pearls and other delicate gold-filled parts can be damaged by rough handling, so take care while wearing and removing jewelry.

 Gold-filled metals contain a minimum of 5% gold (100 times more than gold plated!) which is bonded to a core of high quality jeweler's brass.
 This means that it is more compatible with sensitive ears, and resistant to tarnish.
 Gold-filled jewelry can easily be cleaned with a jewelry polishing cloth.
 Take care of makeup or dirt buildup on clay and other materials with a gentle swipe from a soft cotton pad and a bit of rubbing alcohol.

-Brass and bronze metals may tarnish and darken over time if exposed to water and oils from the skin, but can be cleaned with a soft jewelry cloth (sunshine cloth) and/or tarnish remover.
+Brass and bronze metals may darken over time as they are exposed to water and oils from the skin, but can be cleaned and polished with a soft jewelry cloth (sunshine cloth) and/or tarnish remover.